Most marketing setups have hidden compliance risks. Artgro fixes how your tracking, forms, and campaigns handle patient data.

 Standard email platforms can store and process patient-related information without the protections required for healthcare use.

-Today, walk through your current setup with our team and identify where tracking, forms, or campaigns may be handling data in ways that need to be corrected.
+None of these setups looks unusual, but in healthcare, they can create real exposure if they're not configured correctly.
+Walk through your current setup with our team and identify where tracking, forms, or campaigns may be handling data in ways that need to be corrected.

 Here’s what that looks like in practice:

-You can still run effective campaigns, but you just can’t run them the same way you would in other industries.
+You can still run effective campaigns, but you can't run them the same way you would in other industries.
 The difference is how targeting, messaging, and patient content are handled.

 Here's what that looks like in practice: